 Any severe blow to a finger or toe should be checked by your health care provider.
 You may have broken bones or damage to other tissues.
 If you can't see your health care provider right away, go to the nearest emergency department.

 What to expect in the ER

 Your nail will be examined.

 X-rays may be taken to check for a bone fracture or other injury.

-To drain the blood from the hematoma and relieve pain, the doctor may make a small hole in the nail using a special lance or drill.
+To drain the blood from the hematoma and relieve pain, the health care provider may make a small hole in the nail using a special lance or drill.
 The blood under the nail can drain out through this hole.
 The nail is then bandaged.

 If the nail is badly damaged it may need to be removed.
 Deep cuts beneath the nail can then be repaired with stitches.

-If the damaged nail isn't removed, it will most likely fall out on its own.
+If the damaged nail isn't removed, it will most likely fall off on its own.
 A fingernail can regrow in as little as 8 weeks.
 Toenails take longer — about 6 months.
-See your doctor if you have any problems with the nail as it heals and regrows.
+See your health care provider if you have any problems with the nail as it heals and regrows.